miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “Only those who dare to fail greatly can ever achieve greatly.”  –  Robert F. Kennedy
+    “Not everyone who started with you will finish with you.
+Be willing to go without them if you have to.”  –  Tony Gaskins
   </p>
 </div>